EENCloud/EEN-CLI-Public/README.md

 #### Required Options:

 - `-e, --end-time [end time]`
-  Camera stream end time.
+  Specify end time of the camera stream.
 - `-s, --start-time [start time]`
-  Camera stream start time.
+  Specify start time of the camera stream.

 #### Optional Options:

 - `--esn [esn1, esn2]`
-  ESNs of the cameras.
+  Filter by camera esns.
 - `-f, --file-name [file name]`
   Specify the name of the file where the output will be saved.
 - `-S, --stream-type [stream type]`
-  Stream type of the camera.
+  Filter by stream type for the camera.

 #### Notes: